 The code specified in the program block and the pass/fail code from property expressions are scheduled in the Reactive region.
-A #0 control delay specified in a program block schedules the process for resumption in the Re-inactive region.
-The Re-inactive region is the program block dual of the Inactive region (see below).
-A nonblocking assignment specified in a program block schedules the process for resumption in the Re-NBA region.
+A #0 control delay specified in a program block schedules the process for resumption in the Re-Inactive Re-inactive region.
+The Re-Inactive Re-inactive region is the program block dual of the Inactive region (see below).
+A nonblocking assignment specified in a program block creates a re-NBA update event, scheduled for the current or later simulation time.
 The Re-NBA region is the program block dual of the NBA region (see below).

-The Pre-active, Pre-NBA, and Post-NBA regions are new in this standard but support existing PLI callbacks.
+The Pre-Active Pre-active, Pre-NBA, and Post-NBA regions are new in this standard but support existing PLI callbacks.

-The Pre-re-NBA, Post-re-NBA and Post-observed regions are is new in this standard and have has been added for PLI support.
+The Pre-Re-NBA, Post-Re-NBA and Post-Observed Post-observed regions are is new in this standard and have has been added for PLI support.

-The Pre-active region provides for a PLI callback control point that allows PLI application routines to read and write values and create events before events in the Active region are evaluated (see 9.4).
+The Pre-Active Pre-active region provides for a PLI callback control point that allows PLI application routines to read and write values and create events before events in the Active region are evaluated (see 9.4).